HousingLink

 The Shadow Market Rent Ceiling

-by Unknown | Jul 24, 2013, 22:17 PM
+by User Not Found | Jul 24, 2013, 22:17 PM

 For a number of quarters in Twin Cities Rental Revue we have tracked the impact of the shadow market on apartment rents.
 We have observed that in instances where apartment rents meet or exceed shadow market rents, apartment rents often appear to drop below those of the shadow market (hence, the "Shadow Market Ceiling").
 This is merely an observation we have noticed a number of times.
 Subscribers can see examples of this in the 2013 Q2 Twin Cities Rental Revue in the following sub-regions: